LikeStrangersDo/Gongda_Python_summary/README.md

 ## Python for research in atmospheric chemistry

 ## Contents
 My notes are provided as a handy reference and focus on main topics related to our research field (some Python knowledge + data anlaysis + publishable plots + research presentations).
 They are not necessarily the best or only solutions to your reseach needs.
-I have introduced some useful packages here.
-But for any Python package, there are numerous advanced usages that I do not know.
-You can find dedicated tutorials online afterwards.

 0. Python basics
 1. Numerical computation